 Contemporary Developments in International and Comparative Law: International Human Rights Law

 Discussions and readings will touch on ongoing international issues while delving into substantive legal doctrines.
 In doing so, students will be asked to consider alternative enforcement-focused mechanisms that might better protect rights.
 The course is divided into two parts: the first part introduces the existing international human rights legal system, including its fundamental historical/theoretical underpinnings and scholarly critiques of the movement.
-The second part explores efforts to advance socio-economic and other human rights in selected contexts.
+The second part explores efforts to advance human rights in specific contexts.

 Professor Ziyad Motala (Director)